-WASHINGTON, 3 NOVEMBER 2010 -- Yesterday's mid-tem elections demonstrated again United States' commitment to democracy, the vote reflected the will of the people, international observers from the OSCE Parliamentary Assembly said in its post-election statement released today in Washington, DC.
+The 2 November mid-tem elections demonstrated again United States' commitment to democracy and the vote reflected the will of the people, international observers from the OSCE Parliamentary Assembly said in its post-election statement released on 3 November in Washington, DC.

-On election day, polling proceeded in a calm and well-organized manner, although the international observers also noted what they thought to be a lack of voter secrecy.
+On election day, polling proceeded in a calm and wellorganized manner, although the international observers also noted what they thought to be a lack of voter secrecy.
 Voting booths and electronic machines were often place too closely to each other.

 The ability of voters to vote early and the encouragement of such early voting clearly eased any capacity problems that might have occurred.
 Technical difficulties with the machines were generally solved quickly and did not seem to influence the integrity of the vote.
-Observers also noted what they thought to be a lack of voter secrecy.
-Voting booths and electronic voting machines were often placed too closely to each other enabling clear insight as to how a voter marked the ballot.

 The campaign was highly competitive and at times intense and dirty.
 Money played a significant role, creating an uneven playing field between candidates.
-About three-quarters of the total of upwards four billion dollars was spent on political campaign ads on television and radio.
+About three-quarters of the total of nearly four billion dollars was spent on political campaign ads on television and radio.
 The ads inundated the airwaves, turning many voters off, the statement also said.

 "It is troubling that so many of the political ads did not reveal the source of the funding.
-This fact undermined transparency and accountability in the elections," said Joao Soares, OSCE Special Coordinator for the observation mission.
+This fact undermined transparency and accountability in the elections," said President Emeritus Joao Soares, OSCE Special Co-ordinator for the observation mission.